ahmadzakiy/xblog/src/pages/blog/2019-05-22-test-write-article-from-netlify-cms.md

 ![Asus Zephyrus G](/img/asus-zephyrus-g.jpg "Best Laptop Gaming")

-Paragraphs are separated by a blank line.
+Paragraphs are separated by a blank line. test sama indra

-2nd paragraph. _Italic_, **bold**, and `monospace`.
+2nd paragraph. *Italic*, **bold**, and `monospace`.
 Itemized lists look like:

-- this one
+* this one
-- that one
+* that one
-- the other one
+* the other one

 Note that --- not considering the asterisk --- the actual text content starts at 4-columns in.

-> Block quotes are
-> written like so.
+> Block quotes are written like so.
 >
-> They can span multiple paragraphs,
-> if you like
+> They can span multiple paragraphs, if you like

 ```jsx
   (function() {